johnthepink/imessage-spam/README.md

 Script for spamming your friends with iMessages.
 Don't tell them it was me.

+_Please do not do anything malicious with it.
+I accept no responsiblity._

 ## Usage

 1. Clone the repo and open `iMessage.scpt` in Script Editor.